 With the right environment and attitude, a well understood script, plans to deal with objections, blockages and voicemail you’re all set to go, so make that call!

 Achieve your first objective or fallback to Plan-B but always achieve something from the call.
 Then, immediately update your records, set any diary details and make notes in your CRM system.
 If it is a meeting then later deal with the email confirmation, not now.

 After each call a short swig of water and onto the next one.
 Don’t rush from one straight to another but don’t procrastinate either.
 A steady measured pace of progress is key.
 If you feel you’re getting stale, then go get a cup of your favourite beverage and just clear your head for a minute of two, then straight back into it.

 The outcome of the call will determine the follow up.
 If you got a voicemail then none needed until you get that breakthrough.
-If you had a sting of voicemails then perhaps an email to let them know why you are calling and then set the agenda for another call, setting the day/date and what part of the day.
+If you had a string of voicemails for one prospect then perhaps an email to let them know why you are calling and then set the agenda for another call, setting the day/date and what part of the day.

 If you are constantly being blocked, try emailing the blocker.
 Help them understand the value of your call without going into too much detail.
 Work with your blocker to get access not against them.

 If you achieved your objective, then a follow up is important.
-If it’s a meeting then sending confirmation, thanking them for their interest and setting the agenda for the meeting, even in loose terms, matters.
-Template responses and follow ups are fine and if you want to send a short attachment keep it very simple and no more than a few pages.
+If it’s a meeting then sending confirmation, thanking them for their interest and setting a simple agenda for the meeting.
+Template responses and follow ups are fine and, if you want to send a short attachment, keep it very simple and no more than a few pages.
 If you can reference anything specific to the call or make it more relevant rather than a simple template that too helps.